WeZZard/Gatsblog/content/_posts/2019-03-01-a-story-of-implementing-aspect-oriented-programming-in-objective-c-and-swift/index.md

 No.

-Key-Value Observation is just an ad-hoc aspected-oriented programming framework in Objective-C and is an official feature shipped by Apple.
+Key-Value Observation is just an ad-hoc aspect-oriented programming framework in Objective-C and is an official feature shipped by Apple.
 We can plug Key-Value Observation in previous plant grafting model: